crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 * <b>Raw data input</b> that your project requires.
 If your project needs inputs like Tweets about HPV, pictures of celebrities wearing stylings threads, or psycholinguistic stimuli, then spend time gathering a set of these inputs.

 Eventually you'll be gathering real data from the crowd.
 Before that happens you should create fake data that you can use as input for the initial implementation of your modules.
-Create a data specification README file that describes the format.
+Create a data subsection of your README file that describes the format.
 Ideally the format will be reusable when you get real data from your workers.
 That way you only have to change your input files, and your algorithms can operate as they did before.

 * <b>Sample input/output from your QC module</b>.
 You don't need to have collected all your actual data yet, but you should decide on what the input will look like and what the output will be.
 You should be able to make a small example file to illustrate how your module works.
 E.g. if workers are labeling tweets, you can grab 10 tweets and make up labels for three imaginary workers.